 - Data spacing for reporting of Exploration Results. - Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied. - Whether sample compositing has been applied. - Drillhole spacing was designed on transects 50-80 m apart.
-Drillholes generally 50-60 m apart on these transects but up to 70 m apart. - Additional scouting holes were drilled opportunistically on existing tracks at spacings 25-150 m from previous drillholes. - Regional scouting holes are drilled at variable spacings designed to test structural concepts - Data spacing is considered adequate for a saprolite hosted rare earth Mineral Resource estimation.
+Drillholes generally 50-60 m apart on these transects but up to 70 m apart. - Additional scouting holes were drilled opportunistically on existing tracks at spacings 25-150 m from previous drillholes. - Regional scouting holes are drilled at variable spacings designed to test structural concepts - Data spacing is considered adequate for a saprolite hosted rare earth Mineral Resource estimation. - No sample compositing has been applied.

-Orientation .
-Whother the orientation of campling No sample compositing has been applied Sonic core holes were drilled at ~20m spacings in a wellfield configuration based on assumed permeability potential of the intersected geology.
-PC drillbook have been drilled between 60. of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-RC drillholes have been drilled between -60 and -75 degrees at orientations interpreted to appropriately intersect gold mineralisation Aircore and Sonic drill holes are vertical.
-Sample security The measures taken to ensure sample security.
+The measures taken to ensure sample Sonic core holes were drilled at ~20m spacings in a wellfield configuration based on assumed permeability potential of the intersected geology.
+RC drillholes have been drilled between -60 and -75 degrees at orientations interpreted to appropriately intersect gold mineralisation Aircore and Sonic drill holes are vertical. sample security The measures taken to ensure sample security.
 Company staff collected or supervised the collection of all laboratory samples.
 Samples were transported by a local freight contractor No suspicion of historic samples being tampered with at any stage.
 Pulp samples were collected from Challenger Geological Services and submitted to Intertek Genalysis by Cobra Resources' employees.
 2021-onward Transport of samples to Adelaide was undertaken by a competent independent contractor.
 Samples were packaged in zip tied polyweave bags in bundles of 5 samples at the drill rig and transported in larger bulka bags by batch while being transported.
 There is no suspicion of tampering of samples.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 No laboratory audit or review has been undertaken.
 Genalysis Intertek and BV Laboratories Adelaide are NATA (National Association of Testing Authorities) accredited laboratory, recognition of their analytical competence.

-Appendix 5: Section 2 Reporting of Exploration Results
+Appendix 3: Section 2 Reporting of Exploration Results